jquery-validation/jquery-validation/README.md

 See the [Contributing Guidelines](CONTRIBUTING.md) for details.

 **IMPORTANT NOTE ABOUT EMAIL VALIDATION**.
 As of version 1.12.0 this plugin is using the same regular expression that the [HTML5 specification suggests for browsers to use](https://html.spec.whatwg.org/multipage/forms.html#valid-e-mail-address).
 We will follow their lead and use the same check.
 If you think the specification is wrong, please report the issue to them.
 If you have different requirements, consider [using a custom method](http://jqueryvalidation.org/jQuery.validator.addMethod/).
+In case you need to adjust the built-in validation regular expression patterns, please [follow the documentation](http://jqueryvalidation.org/jQuery.validator.methods/).

 ## License
 Copyright &copy; Jörn Zaefferer<br>